 click image for enhanced view

-are also built very strong with a strong emphasis on frame design and appearance.
+are very strong with a strong emphasis on frame design and appearance.
 These types of greenhouses are stunning when finished.
 Here too, the emphasis on design lends itself to many options and design appearance.
 The cost factor for wood greenhouse frames is considerably higher due to manufacturing and installation labor.
 The overall cost for components, amenities and preparation also comes with higher costs to achieve these stylish greenhouses….

 have come a long way and many manufactures are making steel greenhouses to fit most design preferences.

-They are generally covered with 6mm (1/4”) or 8mm (5/16”) polycarbonate panels or poly film.
-Rarely do you see steel greenhouse frames with glass, this is mostly due to the way the framing members are designed, in addition glass would make a steel framed greenhouse way more expensive which in essence, defeats the purpose of providing an effective greenhouse environment for less of an investment.
+Steel frames generally get covered with 6mm (1/4”) or 8mm (5/16”) polycarbonate panels or poly film.
+Rarely do you see steel greenhouse frames with glass, this is mostly due to the design of the framing members.
+In addition, glass makes a steel frame way more expensive which defeats the purpose of providing an effective greenhouse environment for less of an investment.
 If glass is a preference then aluminum or wood greenhouse frames would be the way to go..

-When permits are necessary, look for companies that can provide engineering specifications and plans for local building codes…if permits are not necessary its best to have any frame manufactured with local code specifications.
+When permits are necessary, look for companies that can provide engineering specifications and plans for local building codes.
+If permits are not necessary its best to have any frame manufactured with local code specifications.